scttdavs/scttdavs.github.io/_posts/2017-05-14-a-javascript-fractal-explorer.md

 ## The End

 All in all, this was a lot of fun to work on and hope others enjoy it at least a fraction as much as I did.
-[Check it out here](http://sco.ttdavis.com/mandelbrot), or just look at my screenshots below to see what all this talk is about.
+[Check it out here](http://sco.ttdavis.com/mandelbrot/){:target="\_blank"}, or just look at my screenshots below to see what all this talk is about (remember they are clickable!).

 [![](/images/mandelbrot3.jpg)](http://sco.ttdavis.com/mandelbrot/?mi=250&er=5&co=true&j=true&ci=0.15&cr=-0.79&zi=0.4728578244274809&zr=-0.20152671755725204&i=0.0004637404580152672){:target="\_blank"}
 [![](/images/mandelbrot4.jpg)](http://sco.ttdavis.com/mandelbrot/?mi=150&er=5&co=true&j=true&ci=0.008&cr=0.28&zi=0&zr=0&i=0.00366412213740458){:target="\_blank"}